Client: Aeres Hogeschool

 Photo credits: Jagrit Vij

-MOSS implemented the green layer to help transform the Aeres College of Applied Sciences in Almere, The Netherlands, into a sustainable nature-inspired learning environment.
-The project is a testament to the power of biophilic design in improving the well-being and academic performance of students.
-In fact, Aeres College is the first school in the Netherlands to apply for the Platinum WELL certificate (read more about WELL standards and healthy buildings here).
+MOSS implemented the green layer to help transform the Aeres College of Applied Sciences in Almere, into a sustainable nature-inspired learning environment.
+The project testifies the power of biophilic design in improving the well-being and academic performance of students.
+Aeres College is the first school in the Netherlands to apply for the Platinum WELL certificate and is the first green school in The Netherlands.

 The success of the green project at Aeres College has been reflected in the positive feedback from the students, faculty, and visitors to the building.
-The biophilic environment has been found to have a positive impact on the well-being and academic performance of students, with studies showing that exposure to natural elements can improve concentration, reduce stress levels, and increase creativity (Interface: 2015).